elephantrobotics/mycobot450_docs/myCobot_Pro_450_en/3-FunctionsAndApplications/6.developmentGuide/6.1-python/7_exception_description.md

-# Checking and Handling Robot Arm Exceptions
+# Checking And Handling Robot Arm Exceptions

 When the robot arm fails to execute a motion command, you can query the corresponding exception information in the Python terminal, for example.